MVPWorkshop/rancici/README.md

 ## Further Directions

-We are exploring couple of main directions for the Rancici Universe, some being:
+We are exploring couple of main further directions for the Rancici Universe, some being:

 - Multiplayer mode, Multi-round matches, Community-driven tournaments/leagues, ...